Mynori/game-test/README.md

 ## Description

 This project is a simple sandbox to play with assembly and create a game which could run on a GB emulator.
+### Properties
+    - Only Gameboy Compatible
+    - ROM of 32k
+    - No RAM

 ## Dependencies